-N/A

-Part 3.
-Screening decision

-If the decision is not to conduct an equality impact assessment, please provide details of the reasons.

-It is not considered necessary for this policy.

-If the decision is not to conduct an equality impact assessment the public authority should consider if the policy should be mitigated or an alternative policy be introduced.
+N/A Part 3.
+Screening decision If the decision is not to conduct an equality impact assessment, provide details of the reasons. olease It is not considered necessary for this action.
+If the decision is not to conduct an equality impact assessment the authority should consider if the policy should be mitigated or an a policy be introduced.
 No mitigation necessary